Bobby Witt Jr. turns wild double play, but Royals fall to Dodgers on his birthday

 The Royals wouldn’t enjoy their lead long.
 The Dodgers roared back to tie the game with two home runs an inning later.

 Dodgers star Freddie Freeman hit a go-ahead RBI single against Royals reliever Will Smith in the eighth inning.
-He drove home teammate Mookie Betts, who raced around to score.
+He drove home teammate Mookie Betts.

+“Freeman is a really good hitter and that just found a hole,” Royals manager Matt Quatraro said.

 Earlier in the frame, Betts advanced to second base on Smith’s critical throwing error on a pickoff attempt.